BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

 We infer the Eddington luminosity $L_{\rm Edd}$ of the black holes in \tar\ using our estimates of $M_\bullet$.
-We calculate Eddington ratios of $\log(\lambda_{\rm Edd})=\log(L_{\rm bol}/L_{\rm Edd})= -1.18\pm0.74, 0.18\pm0.77$ and $-1.07\pm0.62$ for AGN~I, II and III, respectively.
-It is interesting to see that the lower-mass black hole in the center shows super-Eddington accretion, while the larger primary black hole accretes at sub-Eddington levels.
-This is quantitatively similar to the results by \cite{Maiolino24} who also find that the secondary AGN in their dual AGN candidate galaxies accrete at Eddington or super-Eddington rates, while the respective primary AGN accrete at sub-Eddington rates.
-From the theoretical point of view, some models studying the accretion rates onto massive black holes in binary systems find preferential accretion rates on the secondary (lower mass) black holes \citep[e.g.][]{Farris14, Duffell20, Siwek23}; however others do not \citep[e.g.][]{Ochi05, Hanawa10, Bourne24}.
-In the observational study by \cite{Maiolino24}, all high$-z$ AGN with $\log(M_\bullet/M_\odot)\lesssim6$ accrete at or above the Eddington limit.
+We calculate Eddington ratios of $\log(\lambda_{\rm Edd})=\log(L_{\rm bol}/L_{\rm Edd})= -1.18\pm0.74, 0.18\pm0.77$ and $-1.07\pm0.62$ for AGNs~I, II, and III, respectively.
+It is interesting to see that the lower-mass black hole in the centre shows super-Eddington accretion, while the larger primary black hole accretes at sub-Eddington levels.
+This is quantitatively similar to the results by \cite{Maiolino24} who also find that the secondary AGNs in their dual AGN candidate galaxies accrete at Eddington or super-Eddington rates, while the respective primary AGNs accrete at sub-Eddington rates.
+From the theoretical point of view, some models studying the accretion rates onto massive black holes in binary systems find preferential accretion rates on the secondary (lower-mass) black holes \citep[e.g.][]{Farris14, Duffell20, Siwek23}; however others do not \citep[e.g.][]{Ochi05, Hanawa10, Bourne24}.
+In the observational study by \cite{Maiolino24}, all high-$z$ AGNs with $\log(M_\bullet/M_\odot)\lesssim6$ accrete at or above the Eddington limit.
 As discussed by the authors, this may be due to selection effects, because it would be harder to detect smaller black holes accreting at low Eddington rates \citep[see also discussion by][]{Juodzbalis24b}.
-It is therefore worthwhile noting the sub-Eddington accretion rate of the off-nuclear $\log(M_\bullet/M_\odot)=6.2$ black hole in the North-West of \tar, opening up a regime of low black hole mass and low accretion rate, so far unpopulated by moderate-luminosity high$-z$ AGN.
+It is therefore worthwhile noting the sub-Eddington accretion rate of the off-nuclear $\log(M_\bullet/M_\odot)=6.2$ black hole in the north-west of \tar, opening up a regime of low black hole mass and low accretion rate, so far unpopulated by moderate-luminosity high-$z$ AGNs.